damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 Ruby on Rails project, this brings setup time to under a minute.

-Plus, to make accessing your environments easier and faster, you can now access them directly through a terminal in GitLab (show in the video at [xx:xx]()).
+Plus, to make accessing your environments easier and faster, you can now access them directly through a terminal in GitLab (shown in the video at [xx:xx]()).

 We want to give the power of containers, continuous integration and deployment, review apps and container schedulers to everyone.
-GitLab 8.15, we take away all the hard work, without hiding anything.
+With GitLab 8.15, we take away all the hard work without hiding anything.

 And the hard work shouldn't even include setting up GitLab.
 [See below]() for the full video, in which we install GitLab and ship a full app, from idea to